 New heating system 2024-25

-The project was not without challenges, including complex planning approvals and contractor delays.
-However, with strong community support and advice from Durham Community Action, the upgraded system now ensures that the halls are warm, affordable spaces for a range of visitors, from youth and wellbeing groups to dance and education classes.
+The project was strongly supported with advice from Durham Community Action, Our halls are warm, affordable spaces for a range of visitors, from youth and wellbeing groups to dance and education classes.
 Please watch the video below to find out more.

 Framwellgate Youth & Community Centre – NICRE